Published by Naked Armor

 Straight razor maintenance is an important part of caring for your razor.

 — Derek, Naked Armor Founder

 Learning the parts of the straight razor can help you understand what you need to keep an eye on and also helps when you are trying to impress your friends.

 For a deep dive into each of the part see this article here.

 Cleaning The Blade.

-Periodically cleaning the entire surface of the blade with ethyl or rubbing alcohol can keep it it top shape longer.
+Periodically cleaning the entire surface of the blade with ethyl or rubbing alcohol can keep it top shape longer.

 Do this every few weeks and apply a thin coat of mineral oil or silicon oil once the alcohol dries from the blade.
 After ten minutes, wipe away any excess oil—if you don't use it every day then leave a little oil on the blade to protect it.

 Clean the blade with rubbing alcohol after each use to prevent rusting and to keep everything hygienic.